csalmeida/ruby-fundamentals/README.md

 mixed_array.flatten! # [2, 4, "a", "b", "c"]
 ```

-The '?' is another Ruby idiom that can be also used in methods to query or find out about and in most cases it return a [`boolean`](#booleans) value:
+The '?' is another Ruby idiom that can be also used in methods to query or find out about and in most cases it returns a [`boolean`](#booleans) value:

 ``` ruby
 # object-types/arrays.rb